Goruchie/blog_app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project then don't forget to share this project in your connections and give ⭐ star on this project 👍
+If you like this project then don't forget to share this project in your connections and give a ⭐ star on this project 👍

 <p align="right">(<a href="#readme-top">back to top</a>)</p>